- What causes BPH?

 High PSA levels do not always mean that you have prostate cancer or any other prostate problem.

-Many factors can affect your PSA levels so that the Doctor won’t consider your PSA level on its own.
+Many factors can affect your PSA levels.
+Therefore, your doctor won’t consider your PSA level on its own.

 However, most doctors consider PSA levels of 4.0 ng/ml as high and would often recommend a prostate biopsy.